tech-at-arl/Digital-Scholarship-Institute/January 2018/Multimodal Online Publishing/Recommended Readings.md

 # Recommended Readings on Multimodal Publishing

+This is a list of related readings for those who are interested in investigating this topic further.
+You are not required to look at these in advance of the session.

 Adsanatham, Chanon.
 “Integrating Assessment and Instruction: Using Student-Generated Grading Criteria to Evaluate Multimodal Digital Projects.”
 Computers and Composition 29 (2012): 152-174.

 Anderson, Steve, and Tara McPherson.
 "Engaging digital scholarship: Thoughts on evaluating multimedia scholarship."
 Profession 2011, no. 1 (2011): 136-151.